harvard-lil/perma/install.md

 Then apply migrations:

     $ python manage.py migrate
+    $ python manage.py migrate --database=perma-cdxline

+For deployments, you should set an index on the urlkey field in the perma_cdxline table (this will make cdxline lookups faster):
+    mysql -u perma -pperma perma_cdxline
+    mysql> alter table perma_cdxline add key perma_cdxline_urlkey (urlkey(255));

 If you want to play with the admin views, load the user data fixtures: